rvthak/izaboss/README.md

 => For simplicity we chose to build the program using a makefile
 > Compile the program using command:

     make

 > Debug the program using commands:

     make gdb 	// for gdb
     make vg		// for valgrind
-( There are more sophisticated options available for memory leaks, read the makefile itself )

 > Clean the object files with:

     make clean

 > Run the program with:

     ./l5r